Teeth colored fillings (White fillings) at Amaze Dental -DeSoto & Cedar Hill Dentist

 most obvious reason has to be that amalgam fillings look unsightly in the mouth.
 The dark silver colour of amalgam fillings draw unnecessary attention to the fact that you have had a filling done.
 Composite fillings, on the other hand, help to restore the natural appearance of the tooth by blending in seamlessly with the rest of the teeth, so no one has to know about your dental history.

-ur the white composite option over amalgam fillings can fit under two major categories: Its advanced treatment procedure as well as a potential health risk that hangs over amalgam (a.k.a. mercury) fillings.
+Other considerations that favour the white composite option over amalgam fillings can fit under two major categories: Its advanced treatment procedure as well as a potential health risk that hangs over amalgam (a.k.a. mercury) fillings.
 Due to these considerations, many patients have opted to replace their amalgam fillings with white fillings.